top of page

 Dr. Alexandria Russell is a historian, public history practitioner, and digital humanities scholar who is passionate about making African American history accessible to people of all backgrounds.
 Her research, published scholarship, digital projects, and inventive public programming expands our knowledge of African American History, United States History, Women & Gender Studies, and Public History.

 In 2018, she earned a Ph.D. in History from the Department of History at the University of South Carolina.
 She earned a Bachelor of Arts in Political Science and a Bachelor of Science in Secondary Education from the College of Charleston in 2009.
-Her forthcoming book project, Sites Seen and Unseen: Mapping African American Women’s Public History (University of Illinois Press), is a national study that examines the evolution of African American women’s public commemorations in the United States from the late nineteenth century to the present.
+Her first book, Black Women Legacies: Public History Sites Seen & Unseen, published by University of Illinois Press in December 2024 examines the evolution of African American women’s memorialization in the United States from the late nineteenth century to the present.
 She has received several grants and fellowships to support her research, including the W.E.B.
 Du Bois Center Postdoctoral Fellowship at the University of Massachusetts-Amherst and an American Democracy fellowship from the Charles Warren Center at Harvard University.

 ARussell at Marian Anderson Museum